Table of Contents

 7. Telling Stories And Video

 GivingTuesday has grown enormously!
 Although it is quite possible to achieve your fundraising goals for GivingTuesday, that time of the year is also hectic.
 Fundraising calls constantly bombard people, and many organisations compete for their attention.
-In that noise, it is essential to stand out and find a way to conquer the heart of the donors.
-One of the best ways to do that is to tell stories.
+In that noise, it is essential to stand out and find a way to conquer the donors’ hearts.
+An excellent Giving Tuesday idea is to tell stories.

 Our brains are programmed to remember stories and find them attractive.
 Stories provide an emotional connection.
 To make good use of the power of storytelling, you can: